sameersrivastava/mancala-player/README.md

 # mancala-player
-AI Mancala Player for Web
+AI Mancala Player written in HTML Canvas and with Javascript to port to my personal website and for public use.